openSUSE/news-o-o/_posts/2011-06-11-opensuse-weekly-news-issue-179-is-out.markdown

       The title covers it.
 We already had our FAQ, New User HOWTO FAQ and some other subforums with limited posting access for members, to collect and present general information on openSUSE installation and usage, graphic card drivers etc. Now we have the option to promote these to Article.
 Check it out, the first ones are there, categorized and all.

-
+â€

+â€œ

       [Forum](http://forums.opensuse.org/forum.php)

       This is the former landing page of http://forums.opensuse.org.
-An overview of the international forums, and the language specific subforums -we currently serve Nederlands (Dutch), FranÃ§ais (French), Deutsch (German), Î•Î»Î»Î·Î½Î¹ÎºÏŒ (Greek), Magyar (Hungarian), æ—¥æ¬èªž (Japanese), Portuguese (Portuguese), PÑƒÑÑÐºÐ¸Ð¹ (Russian) under the big openSUSE Forums umbrella, plus links to the ×¢Ö´×‘×¨Ö´×™×ª (Hebrew) and EspaÃ±ol (Spanish) ones.
+An overview of the international forums, and the language specific subforums -we currently serve Nederlands (Dutch), FranÃ§ais (French), Deutsch (German), Î•Î»Î»Î·Î½Î¹ÎºÏŒ (Greek), Magyar (Hungarian), æ—¥æœ¬èªž (Japanese), Portuguese (Portuguese), PÑƒÑÑÐºÐ¸Ð¹ (Russian) under the big openSUSE Forums umbrella, plus links to the ×¢Ö´×‘×¨Ö´×™×ª (Hebrew) and EspaÃ±ol (Spanish) ones.
 Other languages are under contstruction, awaiting setup etc.

-
+â€

+â€œ

       [Blogs](http://forums.opensuse.org/blogs/)